moodboom/rad-scripts/README.md

 All commands:

+* rad [command]              > show available commands, can also be used to run commands if provided
 * git-sync                   [--major|--minor|--patch] [msg msg...] > stash, pull, pop, stamp, commit, tag, push
-* git-sync-notag             a git-sync version to commit code without a tag; bad form perhaps, but up to you
+* git-sync-notag             > a git-sync version to commit code without a tag; bad form perhaps, but up to you

 * git-tag-list               > list tags, including one line from the annotaged tag's commit message
 * git-version                > returns the current git semantic version, based on [git describe]